The role of topology on protein thermal stability: Conclusions

 \section{Conclusions}

-Over the past 20 years, a remarkably large body of theoretical and experimental work has been dedicated to the study of knotted proteins.
-A major line of research has been devoted to understanding whether knots may confer any functional advantage to their carriers \cite{Jackson2020}.
-Answering this question will provide insight into the evolutionary significance of knotted proteins and may have a potential impact on designing drugs for technological or medical applications.
-A major challenge in studying the role of knots in proteins is the construction of a suitable control system, a version of the protein that is structurally similar to the knotted variant but lacks the knot.
-In the context of lattice models, it is quite straightforward to untie a model protein while introducing minimal changes to the system; previous simulation efforts in the lattice context have shown that a knotted topology does not enhance the carrier's thermal stability \cite{Soler2013}.
-Unfortunately, in real-world proteins, this is not as simple.
-Here, we employed a simple off-lattice model to show that as the structural similarity between the protein and its control system increases, the difference in thermodynamic equilibrium properties vanishes.
-In particular, we have provided compelling evidence that the knot in protein YibK does not enhance its thermal stability.
-This result is in contradiction with recent experimental data on this protein, which reported a moderate increase in thermal stability for the knotted version of Yibk \cite{Danny2019a}.
+Over the past 20 years, a remarkably large body of theoretical and experimental work has been dedicated to the study of knotted proteins\cite{Faisca2015, Jackson2017, Danny2023}.
+A major line of research has focused on whether knots confer any functional advantage to their carriers \cite{Jackson2020}.
+Answering this question will provide insight into the evolutionary significance of knotted proteins and may have an impact on the design of drugs for technological or medical applications.

-Considering that the timescale required for untying a protein knot can be orders of magnitude longer than that for unfolding \cite{Jennings2016}, and that Monte Carlo simulations face significant challenges in reaching equilibrium distributions for deeply knotted proteins like YibK when starting from unknotted conformations, we propose that the experimental data may reflect an unfolding–folding transition occurring under non-equilibrium conditions.